Auste1989/metis_projects/Passion_Project/README.md

 6. Difference the time series data :thumbsup:
 7. Run Autocorrelation analysis to understand how many lags should be included as features :thumbsup:
 8. Try moving average technique
+9. Assess the results of time series OLS
-9. Scale the data before modelling (to avoid inflation of the importance of certain features)
+10. Scale the data before modelling (to avoid inflation of the importance of certain features)
-10. Run a CV search for the best model and parameters
+11. Run a CV search for the best model and parameters
-11. Get Cross-Validation scores for the best model
+12. Get Cross-Validation scores for the best model
-12. Examine the learning curve and train the model with more data, if needed
+13. Examine the learning curve and train the model with more data, if needed
-13. Test the model on the test dataset and assess the results
+14. Test the model on the test dataset and assess the results
-14. Write a helper function that would allow to easily convert addresses (based on postal codes) to lat-longs
+15. Write a helper function that would allow to easily convert addresses (based on postal codes) to lat-longs
-15. Summarize the findings
+16. Summarize the findings
-16. Build a Flask app
+17. Build a Flask app
-17. Build the presentation
+18. Build the presentation
-18. Practice, practice, practice
+19. Practice, practice, practice

 ### Progress Notes